hypar-io/aecSpace/README.md

 # aecSpace 0.71 | 2018.07.31
+Python classes useful for creating and editing volumes indicating building spaces and other simple AEC objects.

-WARNING: WORK IN PROGRESS.
+WARNING: VERSION 0.71 IS WORK IN PROGRESS.
 INCOMPLETE AND UNTESTED CODE.
-Python classes useful for creating and editing volumes indicating building spaces and other simple AEC objects.

 # aecSpace 0.71 Version Notes